The brain

 • The parietal lobe

-This lobe helps us form words.
-It also helps us interpret touch and other sensations, and makes us aware of our body position.
+This helps us understand words.
+It also helps us interpret touch and other sensations and makes us aware of our body position.

 • The temporal lobe

-The temporal lobe manages memory, feelings and understanding.
+This manages memory, feelings and understanding.
 It processes what we hear and smell.
-It also helps us with organising information, learning and speech.
+It also plays a part in helping us understand words, as well as helping us with organising information, learning and speech.

 • The occipital lobe